Do you feel overwhelmed by jealousy and is it causing problems in your relationship?

 Stop being a cop and focus on yourself.

-Remember what you like and makes you feel good.
+Remember what you like and what makes you feel good.

 Read a book on self-esteem or self-worth.